 There are other entries in the franchise that are worth tracking down that may hold up better with the passage of time, but mods are the new gods and all that.
 A new, full-fledged sequel called S.T.A.L.K.E.R.
 2 (but actually the fifth game; don’t worry about it) is reportedly in the works, so watch this space.

 Developer: Valve Publisher: Valve Multiplayer/Single-player?
-Both (SP bots)
+Both (Single-player bots)

 You may think that Left 4 Dead 2 still being so popular so far down the line from its release is pretty popular, but give yourself an hour with this squad-based horror marvel and you will see exactly why.
 Not only does the spectacle of the screen filling up with the undead never get old, but Valve prove again that they know how to make an iconic map or two, which means that you will want to keep playing the same levels over and over again.